1. How do I log in?

 There are three ways to interact with FAUbox installation on your computer:

 2.1 The FAUbox Basefolder

-As already mentioned above the FAUbox creates a folder for you on your hard drive called “FAUbox” when you start the client for the first time.
-This Basefolder is like any other folder on your hard drive, however the FAUbox-Client will automatically detect if you create a new folder or add files in it.
+As already mentioned above the FAUbox creates a basefolder for you on your hard drive called “FAUbox” when you start the client for the first time.
+This basefolder is like any other folder on your hard drive, however, the FAUbox client will automatically detect if you create a new folder or add files to it.

-Whenever you move a file to one of these folders located in the FAUbox-Basefolder and therefore managed by your FAUbox-client, it will also appear on the web and on your other devices.
+Whenever you move a file to one of these folders located in the FAUbox basefolder and therefore managed by your FAUbox client, it will also appear on the web interface and on your other devices.
 No need for manual copying or uploading anymore, the FAUbox takes care of everything for you!

 Now if you’re wondering how to check the status of the folders you have created in your FAUbox folders, just continue reading the next section.

 Once started, the desktop client will show you the overall status of your files and folders.

 - The circle with the checkmark means that the FAUbox client is fully synced.